Skip to Main Content

 MLA (Modern Language Association) Style

-This is the usual citation style for students in College Writing.
+This is the usual citation style for most students in College Writing.

 Developed by the Modern Language Association, this style is widely used in literary studies and throughout the humanities.